 Less traveled than the beaches to the north, Georgetown is a great place for families, couples and single travelers.
 Most of the accommodations in town are bed and breakfast style, though there are a few chain hotels.

-The house is in a quiet neighborhood overlooking former rice fields and is just a short stroll from Georgetown’s Harborwalk and all its restaurants and attractions.
+Located in a quiet neighborhood overlooking former rice fields, the house is just a short stroll from Georgetown’s Harborwalk and all its restaurants and attractions.

 The Harborwalk is short (four blocks), but packed with places to eat, shop and see.
 There are parks at each block honoring famous figures from South Carolina’s history, including Revolutionary War hero Francis Marion, and two historic sites bookend the walk: the Kaminski House on the west and the Rice Museum on the east.

 The Kaminski House was built in the mid- to late-1700s and was deeded to the city in 1972 by the family of one of the town’s premier 19th century merchants, Heiman Kaminski.
 It was built by another merchant, Paul Trapier, who is sometimes called the “King of Georgetown.”
 The house is filled with antiques furniture and decorative art.
-It is open 10 a.m.–4 p.m.
-Monday-Saturday and 1–3 p.m.
-Sunday.
-Guided tours are available on the hour for $7 for ages 13 and older; $3 for ages 6–12; and free for children younger than 5.
+Guided tours are offered at 11 a.m., 1 and 3 p.m.
+Monday-Saturday.
+The museum shop is open from 10 a.m,. to 5 p.m.
+Monday-Saturday.
 It is one of more than 60 antebellum homes in the city.
 (843) 546-7706.

 The Rice Museum is open 10 a.m.-4:30 p.m.
 Monday-Saturday.
 Located in the Old Market Building at the Town Clock, the museum tells Georgetown’s story from the mid-1700s, when the city was the center of rice production for the colony, through the mid-1800s, when the county produced about half of the country’s total rice crop.
 The museum tour includes a 17-minute film titled “The Garden of Gold.”
-Admission is $7 for adults; $5 for seniors 60 and older; $3 for students 21 and younger; and free for children younger than 6.
 In addition to the story of rice, the museum also is home to the Maritime History Museum and the "Browns Ferry vessel" – the oldest known vessel to be built in the Colonies.
 It is listed on the National Register of Historic Places.
 (843) 546-7423.

 The museum building also includes a tribute to Miss Ruby Forsythe, who had a long career teaching African-American students in a one-room school at Pawleys Island.
 One of the highlights of the tour is being able to hear Miss Ruby tell her story and her philosophy in her own words.
 She was truly one of the most inspiring educators in South Carolina history.